- Medical billing software costs $50–$600+ per provider/month, depending on practice size, features, and deployment model.

 This guide breaks it down clearly so you can find the right solution for your needs — without the sticker shock.

-Understanding medical billing software pricing
+How medical billing software pricing works

 Every software provider has a unique way of pricing their product, which means your choice should reflect both your immediate needs and long-term plans.